 Chiesa di Santa Maria della Vittoria

-The Octagonal Hall was part of the ancient structure of the Terme di Diocleziano, and today form a beautiful vaulted space that houses...
+The soaring, atmospheric Octagonal Hall was part of the ancient structure of the Terme di Diocleziano, and today forms a beautiful...

 Piazza della Repubblica

 Flanked by grand 19th-century neoclassical colonnades, this landmark piazza was laid out as part of Rome’s post-unification makeover.
 It...

 This elegant fountain, built in 1888, was designed by Alessandro Guerrieri, who decorated it with four lions, which were replaced by...